 The problem is paradigm blindness!
 If you don’t recognize that the treatment is part of the problem, then you prescribe more and more treatment for the apparently worsening problem.

-Teaching mindfulness skills to become aware of the desire to eat for reasons other than hunger, building new coping strategies, and reinforcing the ability to choose the option that will BEST meet my need for self-care in that situation is, in my experience, extremely effective.
+Teaching mindfulness skills to become aware of the desire to eat for reasons other than hunger, building new coping strategies, and reinforcing the ability to choose the option that will BEST meet the need for self-care in that situation is, in my experience, extremely effective.
 In other words, chocolate chip cookies aren’t the problem unless they are your only solution.

 This behavioral cycle does not need to be labeled as an addiction to be addressed.
 And I maintain that from my personal (yes, I had this problem at one time myself) and professional experience, as well as a growing body of health professionals (and hopefully more and more research as the paradigm blindness lifts), that mindfulness is able to create the shift that is so desperately needed today.